 If you haven’t touched a weight in your life, start right now.
 It’s not too late.

 Injured?
 Have limb that’s out of commission?
 Bad knees?
 That’s no problem.
 You can work around all of that and more.

 To build strength, you need to be:

 Consistent: You don’t get stronger from one tough workout, done every once in a while.
 You get stronger from repeatedly exposing your body to challenges beyond what it’s capable of.

 Progressive: Each week, you should be able to handle heavier weights for the same exercises, or do more sets or repetitions with the same weights.
 Over time, you should also swap some exercises to challenge your body in new ways.
 The moment a workout feels comfortable, it’s a sign that it isn’t enough of a challenge.

 Personalized: Your body is unique in the way you move, your joint limitations, past injuries, your coordination, and more.
-Once you’ve built a foundation of strength and skill, you can pick up someone else’s program and get results, or join a group training program.
+Once you’ve built a foundation of strength and skill, you can pick up someone else’s program and get results, or join my online personal training team.
 But you need something designed just for you to get started the best way.
 That’s why I always encourage people to start by working with a fitness professional.

 Eat More Protein

 Contrary to what many people believe, the average person doesn’t eat enough protein for optimal health.

 The Recommended Daily Intake (RDI) for protein in adults is 0.8 grams per kilogram ideal body weight.
 The RDI is an “adequate amount for most people to avoid disease.”